‘Jungle Cruise’ at Meadowbrook Park July 7

 The Tehachapi Valley Recreation & Park District has two films remaining on its summer schedule for Movies in the Park at Meadowbrook Park with the Disney animated film “Encanto” set for June 23.
-A fifth film will be shown at Philip Marx Central Park at Mojave and E Streets near downtown Tehachapi in conjunction with National Night Out.
+A third film will be shown at Philip Marx Central Park at Mojave and E streets near downtown Tehachapi in conjunction with National Night Out.

 Movies are free.
 Attendees are encouraged to bring blankets and chairs.
 All movies will start at dark, approximately 8 p.m.